andrewpbray/link-sass/README.md

 Here is a [paragraph]{style="color: $my-green"}.
 ```

+While the main use case is passing HTML style attributes, it should be possible to store anything that could be useful to pass as a pandoc attribute as a SASS variable in an scss file.

 ### The problem

 When working in the HTML format, it is helpful to store top-level aesthetic attributes (e.g. colors) as SASS variables.
 These variables become accessible to CSS rules.